pablo-reyes8/PyDSGEforge/README.md

 5. **Analysis (`src/analysis/`)** - Contains impulse-response utilities that propagate draws through the solved model and plotting helpers for MCMC diagnostics.
 6. **Transformations (`src/transformations/`)** - Centralizes forward and inverse mappings (identity, exp, logistic, tanh01) that keep parameter constraints explicit and differentiable.

-These modules are designed to be composable: a notebook or future `DSGE` class can register a model, call `build_matrices`, solve it with `gensys`, evaluate the likelihood or posterior, and then feed draws into IRF or diagnostic helpers without duplicating boilerplate.
+These modules are designed to be composable: notebooks or scripts can register a model, call `build_matrices`, solve it with `gensys`, evaluate the likelihood or posterior, and then feed draws into IRF or diagnostic helpers without duplicating boilerplate.
+The `DSGE` facade included in `src/dsge.py` orchestrates the steady-state solver, MAP optimizer, and Metropolis-Hastings routines so the end-to-end workflow is a single method call.

 ## Current Status

-- Core symbolic-to-linear builder and measurement helpers.
+- Core symbolic-to-linear builder and measurement helpers, including default identity measurement if none is provided.
+- `DSGE.compute` orchestrating steady state, MAP, and adaptive Metropolis-Hastings (with optional summary logging).
 - Gensys solver with robustness features (eigenvalue sorting, fallback logic).
 - Bayesian primitives: Gaussian state-space likelihood, MAP estimation, and Metropolis-Hastings with adaptive scaling.
 - Analysis utilities: impulse-response envelopes and MCMC trace/summary plots.
-- Pending integration layers: unified `DSGE` facade, dataset loaders, experiment scripts, and automated tests.
+- Pending integration layers: dataset loaders, experiment scripts, and automated regression tests.

-Run instructions are intentionally left out for now; the top-level orchestration layer will define the end-to-end workflow once those components stabilize.

 ## `src/` Layout (working set)